postgresml/postgresml/pgml-docs/docs/user_guides/setup/quick_start_with_docker.md

         (1 row)
         ```

+5. Browse the dashboard on [http://localhost:8000/](http://localhost:8000/){:target=_blank}

+!!! note
+    If you'd like to preserve your database over multiple docker sessions, use `docker-compose stop` or `ctrl+c` when you shut down the containers. `docker-compose down` will remove the docker volumes, and completely reset the database.

-## Quick Start
+## Basic Workflow

-Here is a simple PostgresML workflow to get you started.
+Here is a simple PostgresML example to get you started.
 We'll import a Scikit dataset, train a couple models on it and make real time predictions, all of it using only SQL.

 1. Import the `digits` dataset: